steve-downey/view_maybe/papers/view-maybe.md

 # Motivation

-In writing range transformation it is useful to be able to lift a nullable value into a view that is either empty or contains the value held by the nullable.
+In writing range transformation it is useful to be able to lift a value into a view that is either empty or contains the value.
+For types that are `nullable`, constructing an empty view for disengaged values and providing a view to the underlying value is useful as well.
 The adapter `views::single` fills a similar purpose for non-nullable values, lifting a single value into a view, and `views::empty` provides a range of no values of a given type.
-A `views::maybe` adaptor also allows nullable values to be treated as ranges when it is otherwise undesirable to make them containers, for example `std::optional`.
+The type `views::maybe` can be used to unify `single` and `empty` into a single type for further processing.
+This is in particuluar useful when translating list comprehensions.

 ```C++
 std::vector<std::optional<int>> v{